Tips for Hiring an Editor:

 As the final stage in the editorial process of your document or manuscript, Pamela will proofread your document for grammar, spelling, punctuation, usage and formatting.
 By this point, your manuscript will have been through several drafts, a developmental and/or copy edit, and is nearly ready for publication.

 As an alternative to a copy edit, Pamela can assess your manuscript for voice, style, plot, character development, readability and more without altering the content.
 The author is supplied with an editorial summary analyzing what works in the manuscript and what changes can be incorporated for more effective communication.
-Whether you intend to self-edit or seek validation that your manuscript is a viable representation of your ideas, a manuscript review will provide guidance for the next step toward publication.
+Whether you intend to self-edit or are seeking validation that your manuscript is a viable representation of your ideas, a manuscript review will provide guidance for the next step toward publication.

 Pamela can research and/or fact check your online or print content to ensure correct name spellings, dates, locations or other searchable facts.
 For this, she uses primary sources and internet searches.